jd-fillmore/infused/posts/our-8-step-web-design-process-for-2019.md

 <h2>2.
 Sketching Out Scope Definition</h2>

-A lot of web design agencies simply don't hash out what's called a "<a href="https://www.webpagefx.com/blog/web-design/web-design-project-scope/" target="_blank" rel="noopener noreferrer">project scope</a>".
+A lot of web design agencies simply don't hash out what's called a "<a href="https://www.webpagefx.com/blog/web-design/web-design-project-scope/" target="_blank" rel="noreferrer" rel="noopener noreferrer">project scope</a>".
 In a nutshell, project scope identifies exactly what tasks you will be completing for the client.
 For example:

 <ul>
  	<li>Mobile-friendly web design</li>